CenterForSecureEnergyInformatics/data-compressor-buildbot/buildbot-buildmaster/buildbot/secrets/README.md

+# Secrets
-This is the place for
+This is the place for secrets.
+Be sure to set the correct file permissions! (chmod 600)
-- htpasswd file
+## htpasswd file
-- github access token
+This file contains the login credentials for the users defined in `../master.cfg`.
+They are defined in the following form:

+`contributor@email.provider:cleartext-password`

+Note, that:
-It seems that you have to provide the passwords in htpasswd as clear text for buildbot, e.g. you@email.provider:password.
+- passwords have to be set in clear text

-Think of proper file permissions! (chmod 600)
+- users have to be specified in `../master.cfg`
+- the user has to be a contributor in the github-project
+## github access token
+The access token used by buildbot to communicate with github.
+You can define it in your github account.